 [1] The Organisation for Economic Co-operation and Development (OECD) recently reported that the “disciplinary climate” in Australian schools is among the “least favourable” in the world, while a Senate enquiry is currently investing the ‘issue of increasing disruption in Australian classrooms”.

 11. Outings are a big part of the FCS experience.
+Across our two campuses (of approximately 100 students) we run over 100 outings each year.

 12. We are one of Australia’s highest academically performing schools.
 NAPLAN (standardised) testing reveals our school as performing alongside the top 1% of schools.
-(Despite our commitment to sport, outings, dance and camp.)

 13. We do not shy away from providing honest feedback to children (and their parents).
 Unstructured experiences, such as outings and camps, allow us to see how children conduct themselves on their own terms, and provides teachers with the opportunity to encourage (or discourage) certain behaviours in the moment.